databricks/terraform-provider-databricks/docs/guides/aws-workspace.md

 ## Provider initialization for E2 workspaces

-This guide assumes you have `databricks_account_username` and `databricks_account_password` for [https://accounts.cloud.databricks.com](https://accounts.cloud.databricks.com) and can find `databricks_account_id` in the top right corner of the page, once you're logged in.
+This guide assumes you have `databricks_account_username` and `databricks_account_password` for [https://accounts.cloud.databricks.com](https://accounts.cloud.databricks.com) and can find `databricks_account_id` in the bottom left corner of the page, once you're logged in.
 This guide is provided as is and assumes you'll use it as the basis for your setup.

 ```hcl
 variable "databricks_account_username" {}